 - The US is home to 31% of all mass shooters globally, even though we comprise less than 5% of the world’s population.

-“Students are much less likely to bully or be mean to someone they truly care about,” says Joseph Zolobczuk, Director of Education for YES Institute.
+“Students are much less likely to bully or be mean to someone they truly care about,” says Joseph Zolobczuk, MS Ed., Director of Education for YES Institute.
 “Said another way, ‘Friends don’t hurt friends.’
 Along these lines, potential school shooters could also be less likely to commit violence against a school they truly cared about.
-So, what if all students had a sense of connection, belonging, and regard towards their school?
+So, what if all students had a sense of connection, belonging, and regard towards one another, and their school?
 Could it help reduce bullying behaviors, and even help protect against mass violence?
 And how can we go about creating and instilling this sense of community and belonging?
 These are the big questions we are grappling with in this initiative.”

 Communities for Safe Classrooms Initiative

 YES Institute is uniquely skilled to provide educational sessions for students, parents, and teachers in public and private schools that address gender-related bullying and violence prevention, having worked in diverse South Florida schools and communities for over 22 years.
 YES Institute is accredited by the Florida Department of Health and Miami-Dade County Public Schools in suicide, bullying, and violence prevention education for professionals.

 Last year the Early Learning Coalition of Miami-Dade & Monroe accredited YES Institute for preschool faculty professional development, and in 2018 the Florida Public Health Review published the first bullying study to compare incidents of anti-gay slurs in middle and high school cohorts in the state, authored by researchers from YES Institute and the University of Miami.